-Pak Nam is set between Rantee and Lo Bakao and is home to a single excellent flashpacker spot.
+Pak Nam is set between Rantee and Lo Bakao and is home to just two places to stay.
 If you don't mind the isolated location, and it fits your budget, look no further.

 Look, we'll just come out and say it, as long as you don't mind the isolation, if this fits your budget, Phi Phi Relax Beach Resort is the best place on Ko Phi Phi.
-The bungalows are beautiful and ...
-Read the full review of Phi Phi Relax Beach Resort.1,500B to 4,000B 9 votes Midrange
+The bungalows are beautiful and designed with love.
+The staff are great, providing the right combination of leaving you be and being attentive.
+The isolation may make some feel out of touch, but for others it will be heaven on earth....
+Read our full review of Phi Phi Relax Beach Resort.

 Home to one of Ko Phi Phi's most exclusive resorts, Lo Bakao is a very pretty beach with a shallow drop, making it good for kids.

 If you're going to pay ransom money to enjoy a four-star luxury resort, you'd better be sure your kidnappers will put you up in high style.
 With that in mind, don't hesitate to surrender to Outrigger and leave all future negotiations on your release in the hands of your credit card company.
 Formerly the Phi Phi Island Village resort, the rooms here are exquisite, and the staff and facilities...
 Read our full review of Outrigger Phi Phi Island Resort and Spa.

 Found on the far northeastern corner of Phi Phi, Laem Thong is a bit of a luxury haven, but even if you can't afford to stay here this one-kilometre stretch of sand makes for a pleasant day trip.